-Finding work in Spain can be very difficult as an expat, and those already working in Spain would do well to hold onto their jobs.
+Finding work in Spain can be very difficult for an expat, and those already working in Spain should make efforts to keep their jobs.

-Although unemployment in Spain has improved steadily over recent years, it's still among the highest in the European Union (EU).
+Although the rate of unemployment in Spain has steadily decreased over recent years, it's still among the highest in the European Union (EU).
 The national government has even created financial incentives to encourage jobless foreigners already in the country to return home.

-The country’s strict policies protecting workers' rights also means that many stay in their positions long-term and turnover rates remain low – creating a limited amount of openings.
+The country’s strict policies protecting workers' rights also mean that many stay in their positions long-term and turnover rates remain low – creating limited openings.
 This can certainly work to an expat’s advantage once they secure viable employment.

 Finding a job in Spain